axefrog/game-design-docs/README.md

 game-design-docs
 ================

-A private repository for game design documents
+A private repository for game design documents.

+See the wiki for details.